GHT India Treks

 GHT India Treks – IMPORTANT INFORMATION

-- If you would like to add content and/or recommendations please email me thru the site and please add any independent references.
+- If you would like to add content and/or recommendations please email us thru the site.

-- Place names in India can be confusing as some are used as regional or district identifiers and other places may have two or three different names.
-I have used local names as much as possible but please don’t be surprised if you hear alternatives.
+- Place names in India can be confusing as some are used as regional or district identifiers.
+Other places may have two or three different names.
+We have used local names as much as possible but please don’t be surprised if you hear alternatives.

 - Weather constantly changes conditions in the field.
 If the trail is badly affected by landslides, deep snow, washouts, etc you may have to turn back.